 The start and finish locations for the Yukon River Trail Marathon are in Rotary Peace Park.
-An out and back along the Yukon River has been included (as per 2015 and 2016).
+An out-and-back along the Yukon River has been included (as per 2015 and 2016).

 The race begins and ends in Rotary Peace Park.
 For much of the course, you will be running along side or above the Yukon River or one of a few small pothole lakes.
 The trail, though well used, is worn so watch out for tree roots in many spots.
 There is significant elevation gain and loss all along the trail (see map).

 The course is divided into four legs, ranging in length from 8 to 13 km.
 The marathon and relay routes consist of all four legs.
 The half-marathon consists of legs 1 and 4.

 The trail is well-marked with flagging tape (usually pink), orange pin markers and spray paint.

 Volunteers are posted at key points to ensure runners remain on course.

 Fluids are available at kilometres 4.1, 8, 13.1, 17.3, 21.2, 27, 31.2, 36.3.

 Food is available at Checkpoints 1 (8 km), 2 (17.3 km) and 3 (27 km) - there are no gels on the course.